Investors Trust (IT) offers a lump sum product, called the Access Portfolio Bond, to global investors.

 - ZKB Silver ETF CHF

-Some of the funds, shares and ETfs available on Access Portfolio in Australian Dollars (not including the Vanguard ETFs mentioned earlier)
+Funds, shares and ETF on Access Portfolio in Australian Dollars

 - Altium Ltd